 A smart meter records how much gas and electricity you're using in real time.
 You can look at the smart meter and find out how much you're using on a day-to-day basis.
 This information is also sent to your supplier, so you don't need to make manual readings.

 You may be able to get a smart meter with Economy 7.
-Your provider should be able to tell you if this is possible or not and it should be free to be installed.
+Your provider should be able to tell you if this is possible or not, and it should be free to install.

 What is Economy 10?

-Economy 10 is a similar tariff to Economy 7, but as well as the 7 cheap hours overnight you also get 3 hours at the reduced rate during the day.
-The other 14 hours are charged at a much higher rate, so your electricity during these times is much more expensive.
+Economy 10 is a similar time-of-use tariff to Economy 7.
+As well as the 7 cheap hours overnight, you also get 3 hours at the reduced rate during the day.
+However, your supplier charges the other 14 hours at a much higher rate.

-There are lots of ways to cut your energy costs if you have an Economy 7 meter.
-Here we look at some of the easiest ways to shave pounds from your bill:
+There are lots of ways to cut your energy costs if you have an Economy 7 meter:

-- Reduce your usage: ultimately your bill reflects the amount of energy you use.
-By cutting down how much you use such as by lowering the thermostat and reducing the number of showers and dish washer cycles you use, you'll be able to cut your bills.
+• Reduce your usage: ultimately your bill reflects the amount of energy you use.
+By cutting down how much you use, you can cut your bills.

-- Tell your supplier if your day-time bill rises: If you find you're not able to use more electricity at night, when it's cheaper, and you're spending a lot on energy in the day it might be worth changing to a standard tariff.
+• Tell your supplier if your day-time bill rises: if you can't use more electricity at night, it might be worth switching to a standard tariff.

-- Check your rates: It might not make sense to switch tariffs or meters, but it's worth keeping an eye on how much different providers are charging to make sure you're getting the best deal possible.
+• Check your rates: keep an eye on what different providers are charging to make sure you're getting the best deal possible.